ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 * An ID for the user based on a hash of various browser attributes
 * How many times the user has visited the domain
+* The timestamp of the user's first visit
-* The time of the current visit
+* The timestamp of the current visit
-* The time of the last visit
+* The timestamp of the last visit

 It expires after 2 years.